Стратегии на образователната и научната политика

 Economy

 There are two perspectives on economic growth: “Techno-pessimists” argue that the critical contribution of the digital revolution is already a fact and that its impact on productivity is almost over.
-“Techno-optimists” believe that technology and innovation have reached inexion points and will soon unleash a wave of productivity and higher economic growth (Ford, 2018).
+“Techno-optimists” believe that technology and innovation have reached inflexion points and will soon unleash a wave of productivity and higher economic growth (Ford, 2018).

 Perhaps the truth is in pragmatic optimism.
-The fact is the potential deationary impact of technology (even when defined as “beneficial deation”) and how some of its distributional effects can benefit capital at the expense of labour and reduce wages (and hence consumption).
+The fact is the potential deflationary impact of technology (even when defined as “beneficial deflation”) and how some of its distributional effects can benefit capital at the expense of labour and reduce wages (and hence consumption).
 On the other hand, Industry 5.0 enables many people to consume more at a lower cost and in a way that often makes consumption more sustainable and, therefore, more responsible (Todorova et al. 2018).

 It is essential to place the potential growth impacts of Industry 5.0 in the context of current economic trends and other factors that contribute to growth.
 In the years before the economic and financial crisis, starting in 2008, the world economy grew by about 5% per year.
 At the same rate, global GDP would double every 14 – 15 years, and billions of people would be lifted out of the poverty trap (Schwab 2021).
 In the immediate aftermath of the Global Recession (2008 – 2009), expectations were widely shared that the global economy would return to its previous pattern of high growth.
 However, this did not happen.
 The global economy is “stuck” in growth rates that are lower than the post-war period (World War II), i.e. about 3 – 3.5% per year (Gaspar 2020).

 Summers and Krugman dust off a term coined during the Great Depression by Alvin Hansen – secular stagnation (permanent stagnation), which describes a situation of persistent demand deficits that cannot be overcome even with near-zero interest rates (Hansen 1953).
-The reection, though disputed by science, is remarkable.
+The reflection, though disputed by science, is remarkable.
 In case we accept the thesis, it means that global GDP growth will decrease more and more.
 In an extreme scenario, where annual global GDP growth falls to 2%, it would take 36 years for global GDP to double (Summers 2017; Crugman 2020).
 There are many explanations for today's slower global growth, including capital misallocation, overindebtedness, changing demographics, and so on.

 Productivity